Ultraviolet–visible spectroscopy: Ultraviolet–visible spectrophotometer

-The instrument used in ultraviolet–visible spectroscopy is called a UV/Vis spectrophotometer.
+The instrument used in ultraviolet–visible spectroscopy is called a UV–Vis spectrophotometer.
 It measures the intensity of light after passing through a sample ($I$), and compares it to the intensity of light before it passes through the sample ($I_o$).
 The ratio $I/I_o$ is called the transmittance, and is usually expressed as a percentage (%T).
 The absorbance, $A$, is based on the transmittance:

 The UV–visible spectrophotometer can also be configured to measure reflectance.
 In this case, the spectrophotometer measures the intensity of light reflected from a sample ($I$), and compares it to the intensity of light reflected from a reference material ($I_o$) (such as a white tile).
 The ratio $I/I_o$ is called the reflectance, and is usually expressed as a percentage (%R).

-The basic parts of a spectrophotometer are a light source, a holder for the sample, a diffraction grating in a monochromator or a prism to separate the different wavelengths of light, and a detector.
-The radiation source is often a Tungsten filament (300–2500 nm), a deuterium arc lamp, which is continuous over the ultraviolet region (190–400 nm), Xenon arc lamp, which is continuous from 160 to 2,000 nm; or more recently, light emitting diodes (LED) for the visible wavelengths.
+The basic parts of a spectrophotometer are a light source, a holder for the sample, a diffraction grating or a prism as a monochromator to separate the different wavelengths of light, and a detector.
+The radiation source is often a tungsten filament (300–2500 nm), a deuterium arc lamp, which is continuous over the ultraviolet region (190–400 nm), a xenon arc lamp, which is continuous from 160 to 2,000 nm; or more recently, light emitting diodes (LED) for the visible wavelengths.
 The detector is typically a photomultiplier tube, a photodiode, a photodiode array or a charge-coupled device (CCD).
 Single photodiode detectors and photomultiplier tubes are used with scanning monochromators, which filter the light so that only light of a single wavelength reaches the detector at one time.
 The scanning monochromator moves the diffraction grating to "step-through" each wavelength so that its intensity may be measured as a function of wavelength.
 Fixed monochromators are used with CCDs and photodiode arrays.
 As both of these devices consist of many detectors grouped into one or two dimensional arrays, they are able to collect light of different wavelengths on different pixels or groups of pixels simultaneously.

 A spectrophotometer can be either single beam or double beam.
 In a single beam instrument (such as the Spectronic 20), all of the light passes through the sample cell. $I_o$ must be measured by removing the sample.
 This was the earliest design and is still in common use in both teaching and industrial labs.